 - GPhC approved calculator.
 Spare calculators will not be available on the day.
 Unapproved calculator models are not permitted in the assessment room.
 You must bring one of these models:

 - Aurora HC133

-- Identification documents – either your driving licence or passport (no other form of identification will be accepted on the day of the assessment)
+- Identification documents – either your driving licence or passport.
+You must check that your documentation is signed and will be valid on the sitting date before attending the assessment (no other form of identification will be accepted on the day of the assessment).